 - a.
-Vinyl windows are not recommended but are permitted. - b.
+Vinyl windows are not recommended but are acceptable. - b.
 Window size and spacing shall depend on architectural context.
 Historically, vertically formatted, double hung, single hung, and casement windows are typical.
 These window formats have wide vertical trim (typically a minimum of 3 to 5 inches) and a wider cornice at the top that is at least 20% wider.
 All windows should have sills. - c.
 Windows shall be compatible with the architectural style of the structure. - d.
-Maintain attention to the detail of the size, scope, placement and features when selecting windows.
+Maintain attention to the detail of the size, scope, placement and features when selecting windows. - e.
+Multi-paned windows, with wood or lead muntins, are appropriate.
+Where new windows are to be used (e.g. vinyl or metal clad), trim details shall resemble historic windows by using simulated lites, sills and similar trim width.
+The intent is that the window glass plane appears compatible with historic windows. - f.
+Horizontal sliding windows are inappropriate in the front of the building.